forkkit/supertokens-node-mysql-ref-jwt/README.md

 It has the following features:
 - It uses short lived access tokens (JWT) and long lived refresh tokens (Opaque)
 - The protocol it follows is described here: <TODO: link to blog part 2>
 - Token theft detection: The protocol it follows enables it to detect token theft in a robust manner.
-Please see the link mentioned above for more details on how this happens - for a technical understanding, please contact us on <TODO: email>.
+Please see the link mentioned above for more details on how this happens - for a technical understanding, please contact us on team@supertokens.io.
 We will be writing the Wiki on this repo soon.
 - Full auth token management - It only stores the hashed version of refresh tokens in the database
 - Automatic JWT signing key generation, management and rotation - If you do not provide a key, this lib will create one for you and you can also set it so that it changes every X interval of time (for maximum security).
 The changing of the key will not log anyone user out.
 - Full cookie management - Takes care of making them secure and HttpOnly.
 You do not need to change/read/modify cookies yourself.